guneltugberk/IFPmin/README.md

-# CO2 Storage & Injectivity Analysis
+# IFPmin CO2 Storage & Injectivity Analysis

 Welcome!
 This repository contains Python classes and methods for modeling CO₂ storage in rock formations, generating simulation input data, and analyzing injectivity in a reservoir setting.
 The main classes are: